signalogic/SigSRF_SDK/mediaTest_readme.md

 ```
 The "-r0.5" command line option specifies a processing interval of 1/2 msec instead of 20 msec <sup>[1]</sup>.

-mediaTest also can be used as an EVS Player.
+Going beyond mediaMin, mediaTest also can be used as a "deep dive" EVS Player.
 Below are mediaTest command lines using the same example EVS pcaps as above:
 ```shell
 ./mediaTest -cx86 -ipcaps/EVS_16khz_13200bps_FH_IPv4.pcap -oEVS_16khz_13200bps_FH_IPv4.wav -Csession_config/evs_player_example_config -L